SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #7 - Balanced Tree Clothing Co./README.md

 <img width="182" alt="image" src="https://github.com/user-attachments/assets/45e37d1b-9d29-40bc-acb7-a494081d8156">

 - In average members and non-members make the company similar revenue.
-The difference between them is less than
+The difference between their average is 1.23.

 ---